MarcellaHarr/wgu-bsda-degree/Term-1/D491/README.md

 I thoroughly engaged with the course materials, including all sections, three external course books, and both internal and external videos.
 Additionally, I completed quizzes for each section and attempted the pre-assessment (PA) three times, passing once and failing twice.
 Utilizing the study guide provided in the course's resources directory proved beneficial.
 Personally, I found the pre-assessment (PA) easier compared to the objective assessment (OA).

-During my study sessions, I devoted significant attention to the *Data Analytics Lifecycle* section, which comprises the majority of the assessment:
+During my study sessions, I devoted significant attention to the *Data Analytics Lifecycle* section, which comprises the majority of the assessment.
+Below is the outline of sections per the PA and an additional section from the study guide:

 ### Section 1
 #### Careers and Roles in Data Analytics - 20% of assessment